seifunaru/EbonyCCI/README.md

-# Ebony
+# EBONY/CCI
-A custom tool focused on casual use cases to simply manage mod instances, and install custom applications.
+A custom tool focused on casual use cases to simply manage the installation of custom content packages.